microbiomedata/nmdc-runtime/docs/content/howto-guides/database-migration.md

 - **Old schema**: The version of the NMDC Schema you will be migrating the database **from**.
 - **New schema**: The version of the NMDC Schema you will be migrating the database **to**.
 - **Origin database**: The database you want to migrate.
-- **Transformation database**: The database you will use to transform data.
+- **Transformer database**: The database you will use to transform data.

 ## Overview